 (3) Upon termination of this contract the parties shall return all confidential documents and information unrequested to the disclosing party or at their request destroy the same and provide evidence thereof.
 Each party undertakes to delete any software or demo versions provided by the other party without delay.

-The Buyer may not directly or indirectly recruit, employ or otherwise engage or contact any of our employees except where the contract of employment with such employee has been terminated for at least 6 months or where we have given our prior consent to such employment in accordance with § 183 of the German Civil Code.
+The Buyer may not directly or indirectly recruit, employ or otherwise engage or contact any of our employees up to two years from the end of the contract between us and the Buyer, except where the contract of employment with such employee has been terminated for at least 6 months or where we have given our prior consent to such employment in accordance with section 183 of the German Civil Code (BGB).

-(1) We shall have right to subcontract any part of our obligations under this contract.
-We shall be liable for the work of our subcontractors as for our own work.
+(1) We shall have right to subcontract any part of our obligations under this contract to third parties (vicarious agents) insofar as this is unreasonable for the Buyer.

-(3) The laws of the Federal Republic of Germany shall govern all the legal relationships between the Buyer and ourselves.
+(3) The laws of the Federal Republic of Germany shall govern all the legal relationships between the Buyer and ourselves with the exclusion of the UN Convention on the International Sale of Goods and conflict of laws rules.

 (4) In the event that any provision of these terms and conditions shall be found to be invalid, the validity of the remaining conditions shall remain unaffected.